How to Choose a Vocal Microphone for Your Recording Studio

 Next I recommend a Condenser Pickup:

 Condenser microphones capture sound using a conductive diaphragm with a capacitative charged plate behind it.
 The charge is supplied by a DC voltage source from a battery or from the 48 volt 'phantom power' supply present in most mixers and mic preamps.
 Air pressure changes meeting the conductive diaphragm cause it to move, which causes an analogous AC voltage to be formed in the charged plate.
 These tiny AC voltages are sent to a tiny preamp built into the microphone, which brings the signal level up to where it can drive a typical microphone preamp.
 The signal leaves the microphone through the cable and on to the microphone preamplifier stage of the mixer.
 Because the diaphragm of a condenser mic can be made very thin and light, condenser mics tend to be more accurate and 'faster' than dynamic mics, especially in the midrange and treble frequencies.
-However, condenser mics tend to be more physically delicate than dynamic mics, so they are more commonly used for studio recording.
+However, condenser mics tend to be more physically delicate than dynamic mics, so they are more commonly used for studio recording. · Condenser Microphones for Recording Vocals – Large-diaphragm condenser microphones like the Neumann U87 or AKG C12 are typically used for recording vocals in recording studios.
+Like handheld stage mics, these microphones also have a presence peak and proximity effect tailored to enhance the sound of the vocalist.
+However, because these large-diaphragm condenser microphones are to be used in the more controlled environment of a recording studio, they can have 'wider' cardioid pick-up patterns, allowing for a more 'open' sound.

 o A recording engineer will pick his microphones like a musician picks his instrument — a 'darker' mic will help tame a high, shrill voice while a clearer, brighter sounding mic will help the vocal cut through a dense mix.
 There is no single 'best' microphone for all situations — only a palette of good microphones from which the recording engineer has to choose the right tool for the job at hand.